revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

   - The above statement creates a string object and places it in a string pool if it is not already present in the string pool and a reference is assigned to name1.

 - **String name2 = new String(“newJava”);**
-  - The above statement creates a string object in heap memory and checks whether it is present in the string pool or not.
-If the ‘newJava’ is not present in the string pool, then it will place this string in the string pool else it will skip it.
-In this case, two objects are created that is one in heap memory and the other in the string pool.
+  - The above statement creates a string object in heap memory and checks whether it is present in the string pool or not.If the ‘newJava’ is not present in the string pool, then it will place this string in the string pool else it will skip it.In this case, two objects are created that is one in heap memory and the other in the string pool.

 </blockquote>
 </details>

 ---

-2. What is the difference between String Buffer and String Builder?
+2.What is the difference between String Buffer and String Builder?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)